-[1.37 “Temporary Advancement” means, with respect to the Borrower’s repayment on a Due Date, the payment made by the Agent to the Lenders [upon the Agent’s giving notice to the Borrower,] before the completion of the Borrower’s repayment of an amount equivalent to the amount to be distributed to the Lenders in accordance with Clause 19; or with respect to the Individual Loans made by the Lenders on the Desired Drawdown Date, the payment made by the Agent to the Borrower [upon the Agent’s giving notice to the Lender,] before the Lender’s making the Individual Loan of an amount equivalent to the amount of the Individual Loan to be made to the Borrower.
-[If the Borrower or the Lender receives such notice, the Borrower or the Lender shall not make any objection as to the Agent’s making the Temporary Advancement.]]
+1.46 [“Temporary Advancement” (tatekae-barai) means, with respect to the Borrower’s repayment on a Due Date, the payment made by the Agent to the Lenders before the completion of the Borrower’s repayment of an amount equivalent to the amount to be distributed to the Lenders in accordance with Clause 19 [[* In the case of Agent’s Account Drawdown Method]; or with respect to the Individual Loans made by the Lenders on the Desired Drawdown Date, the payment made by the Agent to the Borrower [upon the Agent’s giving notice to the Lenders,] before the Lenders’ making the Individual Loan of an amount equivalent to the Individual Loan Amount].
+The Borrower or the Lenders shall not make any objection as to the Agent’s making the Temporary Advancement.]

-[1.36 “Temporary Advancement Costs” means, in cases where the Agent makes a Temporary Advancement, the amount calculated as the amount of Temporary Advancement, multiplied by (i) the Funding Rate, and (ii) the actual number of days of the Temporary Advancement Period.
-“Temporary Advancement Period” means the period commencing on the date that a Temporary Advancement is made and ending on the date that such Temporary Advancement is cleared, and the “Funding Rate” means the interest rate that the Agent reasonably determines as the interest rate to fund the amount of Temporary Advancement through the Temporary Advancement Period.
-The calculation method for such Temporary Advancement Costs shall be on a per diem basis, [inclusive of first and last day/inclusive of first day and exclusive of last day], assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.]
+1.47 [“Temporary Advancement Costs” (tatekae cost) means, in cases where the Agent makes a Temporary Advancement, the amount calculated as the amount of Temporary Advancement, multiplied by (i) the Funding Rate, and (ii) the actual number of days of the Temporary Advancement Period.
+“Temporary Advancement Period” means the period commencing on the date that the Agent makes a Temporary Advancement and ending on the date that the Agent receives the amount of such Temporary Advancement, and the “Funding Rate” means the interest rate that the Agent reasonably determines as the interest rate to fund the amount of Temporary Advancement through the Temporary Advancement Period.
+The calculation method for such Temporary Advancement Costs shall be on a per diem basis, inclusive of first day and exclusive of last day, assuming that there are [365/360] days per year, wherein divisions shall be done at the end of the calculation, and fractions less than one yen shall be rounded down.]

-1.32 “Total Commitment Amount” means the total of the Commitment Amounts of All Lenders.
+1.48 “Total Commitment Amount” (so-kashitsuke-zandaka) means the total of the Commitment Amounts of All Lenders.

-1.31 “Total Outstanding Balance” means the total principal amount of the Outstanding Individual Loan Money owed to All Lenders.
+1.49 “Total Outstanding Balance” (so-kashitsuke-kyokudogaku) means the total principal amount of the Outstanding Individual Loan Money owed to All Lenders.

-1.39 “Effective Date” means [mm/dd/yy] or, if all or part of the conditions under Clause 4 are not fulfilled as of such date, the date that all of such conditions are fulfilled.

-1.47 “Unused Commitment Amount” means the amount calculated as the Commitment Amount less the total principal amount of the Outstanding Individual Loan Money.
+1.50 “Unused Commitment Amount” (mishiyo-kashitsuke-kyokudogaku) means the amount calculated as the Commitment Amount less the total principal amount of the Outstanding Individual Loan Money.

-[1.50 “Reference Lenders” means the Lenders with the three highest Commitment Ratios as of [ ] o’clock of the second Business Day prior to the Desired Drawdown Date (provided that when there are Lenders with the same percentage in the top three positions, all such Lenders shall be included).]

 2. rights and obligations of lenders

+2.1 During the Commitment Term, the Lenders shall, in accordance with this Agreement and upon the request by the Borrower for a drawdown of the Loan pursuant to Clause 5, lend the Individual Loan Amount to the Borrower on the Desired Drawdown Date specified in such request if the requirements provided for in each item of Clause 6 are satisfied.

-2.1 The Lenders shall owe the Lending Obligations.2.4 Unless otherwise provided for in this Agreement, each Lender may exercise its rights under this Agreement separately and independently.
+2.2 Unless otherwise provided for in this Agreement, each Lender may exercise its rights under this Agreement separately and independently.

-2.2 Unless otherwise provided for in this Agreement, the obligations of each Lender under this Agreement shall be independent, and a Lender shall not be released from its obligations under this Agreement for the reason that any of the other Lenders fails to perform such obligations.
+2.3 Unless otherwise provided for in this Agreement, the obligations of each Lender under this Agreement shall be separate and independent, and a Lender shall not be released from its obligations under this Agreement for the reason that any of the other Lenders fails to perform such obligations.
 A Lender shall not be responsible for any failure of other Lenders to perform their obligations under this Agreement.